detrimentalist/test1/README.md

 Once you have that set up you need to install the dependencies for this project, run "npm install" in the project root.

-When finished you can start the app locally using sst dev, or deploy it using sst deploy, check https://docs.sst.dev/quick-start for more!
+When finished you can start the app locally using "npx sst dev", or deploy it using "npx sst deploy", check https://docs.sst.dev/quick-start for more!